Culture of Afghanistan: Music and dance

 Traditionally, only men have been involved in theater acting.
 Recently, in theater arts, women have begun to take center stage.

 Since the 1980s, the nation has witnessed several wars so music has been suppressed and recording for outsiders minimal.
 During the 1990s, the Taliban government banned instrumental music and much public music-making.
 Many musicians and singers continued to play their trade in the cities of other countries.
 Pakistani cities such as Peshawar, Quetta are important centers for the distribution of Afghan music.
 Kabul has long been the regional cultural capital, but outsiders have tended to focus on the cities of Herat and Mazar-e-Sharif with its Qataghani style.
-Lyrics across the country are typically in both Dari-Persian and Pashto, Uzbeki, Hazaragi, Hindi, and western style songs and music are also very popular in Afghanistan.
+Lyrics across the country are typically in both Dari and Pashto, Uzbeki, Hazaragi, Hindi, and western style songs and music are also very popular in Afghanistan.